 Advice on ending a senior employee’s contract

-This will of course depend on the specific circumstances and for bespoke advice you should contact a specialist employment solicitor, but to ensure consistency and a well-thought-through approach it is advisable to have a policy setting out how you will deal with senior exits in your business.
-If you would like assistance in drafting this to suit the needs of your business, specialist advice from the outset is recommended.
-In particular, a plan should be put in place for unexpected departures, as notice periods can seem short, particularly if there is a lot to hand over to an internal or external replacement, and your business could be disadvantaged if key information leaves with the senior employee.
+This will of course depend on the specific circumstances but to ensure consistency and a well-thought-through approach it is advisable.
+It may be helpful also to have a plan in place for any unexpected departures of key employees, as notice periods can pass quickly, particularly if there is a lot to hand over to an internal or external replacement.
+Your business could be disadvantaged if key information leaves with the senior employee.

-If there is likely to be some resistance to the exit, as you are removing the employee, you may want to consider offering them a settlement agreement to minimise future employment claims against your business, re-state post termination restrictions and to protect confidential information relating to your business and details of the exit of the employee.
+If there is likely to be some resistance to the exit because you have made the decision to part company, you may want to consider offering the employee a settlement agreement to minimise future employment claims against your business, re-state any post termination restrictions and to protect confidential information relating to your business and arrangements for leaving.

 What if a senior employee has not chosen to leave and has outstanding claims or grievances against my business?